OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-22.md

 ## 2 Chronicles 22:10

-Now when Athaliah the mother of Ahaziah saw that her son was dead,
+When Athaliah, the mother of Ahaziah, realised her son was dead,
-she rose and eliminated all the royal children of the house of Judah.
+she rose and destroyed all the royal children of the house of Judah.

 ---